Christilut/bulma-prefix/Readme.md

 #### Notes

-Since postcss-class-prefix plugins for postcss is not maintained any more.
+Since postcss-class-prefix plugin for postcss is not maintained any more.
 I took the latest version and PRs and merge manually and put into ext_vendor directory.